-Wow, there’s a grand total of seven Michelin starred restaurants in and around Courchevel – that’s one for every night of your week’s ski holiday!
+Wow, there’s a grand total of eight Michelin starred restaurants in and around Courchevel – that’s more than enough for every night of your week’s ski holiday!
 If you’re looking for fine dining on your ski holiday, you will certainly find it in Courchevel.

 One of the first gourmet restaurants in Courchevel, Le Chabichou has two Michelin stars.
 A family run enterprise, Chef Michel Rochedy has been creating exquisite cuisine in his restaurant since 1963.
 There is an exclusive lunchtime menu for skiers which costs around €55 per person.